Lancia Beta: In North America

 This car marked a brief return of Lancia to the United States market beginning in 1975.
-Federalization was not quite harmonious, though, which combined with a lack of dealers to persuade US buyers.
-All bodystyles except the Trevi were on offer at one time or another, although some were sold under different names: the Spider was sold as the Lancia Zagato (from 1979) and the Montecarlo as the Lancia Scorpion.
+Federalization was not quite harmonious, though, which combined with a lack of dealers to dissuade US buyers.
+All bodystyles except the Trevi were on offer at one time or another, although some were sold under different names: the Spider was sold as the Lancia Zagato (from 1979) and the Montecarlo as the Lancia Scorpion (because Chevrolet already had rights to the Monte Carlo model name in the US).
 Federalized cars were originally sold with a 1756 cc twin-cam engine with 86 hp.
 This later dropped to 83 hp as emissions rules were tightened.
 For the 1979 model year, a two-litre engine was installed, with power up somewhat, to 87 hp.
 More importantly, torque was up by 17 per cent.
-A black and gold Zagato Special Edition was also available.
+A black and gold Zagato Limited Edition (LE) of 500 cars was offered for 1979, followed by a Special Edition (SE) of similar livery for 1981.
 Quality problems meant that US inspectors went to visit the plant to see what could be improved, but Lancia took a hiatus and did not bring any 1980 models.
 When returning in 1981, the Berlina was dropped as they focussed on the more popular sporting variants.
 Fuel injection increased the 2.0's power considerably, to about 108 hp (the published numbers vary considerably).
 1982 was the last year for Lancia's half-hearted efforts in the United States.